Month 12, Day 9, Wednesday 2:15 p.m.

 He picked it up and tossed it into a box beside his desk without care, then grabbed a glass bottle of amber liquid.
 “For the second most common intersection of the two, take this whiskey spelled to impart a sense of warmth and wellbeing by the shot.
-Alcohol does this naturally, and the fermentation and distillation is a form of transmutation whether it’s processed magically or not.
-It’s a process of natural science.
-The addition of transmogrification magic uses that same alcohol and a couple other ingredients to boost the effects beyond simple inebriation.”
+Alcohol does this naturally, and the fermentation and distillation are a form of transmutation, whether processed magically or not.
+The addition of transmogrification magic uses that same alcohol and a couple of other ingredients to boost the effects beyond simple inebriation.”

 “Do we get a practical demonstration of that, too?” a student called out.
 “I could do with a shot of warmth and wellbeing.”

 This caused scattered laughter, and even Professor Lacer allowed a small quirk to his lips.
-“Even if University rules allowed it, I wouldn’t be so reckless as to give students anything that would combine lowered inhibitions and a sense of wellbeing.
-You already mistake yourselves to be invincible.
-Half of you would be dead by the end of term.”
+“Even if University rules allowed it, I would not be so reckless as to give students anything that would combine lowered inhibitions and a sense of wellbeing.
+You already mistake yourselves to be invincible.”

 He picked up a metal box, touching the controls to turn the walls of the artifact transparent.
 Within lay a shimmering, tapered slab of something that looked like dark oil.

 ‘That’s the same kind of evidence box the coppers use to keep things in stasis.’

 “Finally, transmutation intersects with transmogrification without us realizing it.
 The spell cast using this fish is one interesting example.”
 He opened the top, placed the box down, and then cast a levitation spell on the specimen using only his Conduit and the beast core for power.
 Even the Circle was maintained within his mind, and cast at a distance, just as he’d spoken of on their first day of class.